 Device ID Neighbors device ID.
 System Name Neighbors system name.
 Local Interface Number of the local port to which the neighbor is connected.
 Advertisement Version CDP protocol version.
 Time to Live (sec) Time interval (in seconds) after which the information for this neighbor is deleted.
 Capabilities Capabilities advertised by neighbor.
 Platform Information from Platform TLV of neighbor.
 Neighbor Interface Outgoing interface of the neighbor.
 Native VLAN Neighbors native VLAN.
+Application Name of application running on the neighbor.
 Duplex Whether neighbors interface is half or full-duplex.
 Addresses Neighbors addresses.
 Power Drawn Amount of power consumed by neighbor on the interface.
 Version Neighbors software version.
 Power Request Power requested by PD that is connected to the port. • Power Request List-Each PD may send a list (up to 3) of supported power levels.
 Power Available Shown if a PSE is connected to the port.

-Disconnects on the Clear Table button all connected devices if from CDP, and if Auto Smartport is enabled change all port types to default.
+Note Disconnects on the Clear Table button all connected devices if from CDP, and if Auto Smartport is enabled change all port types to default.